Covy: An AI-powered Robot with a Compound Vision System for Detecting Breaches in Social Distancing: Related Work

+Encouraging desired social behaviors using robots is an emerging field of research that lies on the intersection between swarm robotics~\cite{dorigo2021swarm,bredeche2022social}, Artificial Intelligence (AI)~\cite{russell2010artificial}, and human-robot interaction~\cite{alhafnawi2022mosaix}.
+This emergence has been accelerated during the COVID-19 pandemic as reducing human-to-human interaction was found to be necessary to limit the spread of the virus~\cite{SUN2020102390,Voko2020}.
+Consequently, many technological solutions have been proposed to keep our society functioning in such situations.
+These proposals can be generally categorized into two categories: passive and active systems.

+Passive systems focus on detecting and analyzing social behaviors~\cite{Rezaei2020,Ahmed2020,punn2021monitoring}.
+In general, these systems utilize CCTV security cameras and an object detection algorithm (e.g., YOLO~\cite{redmon2018yolov3}) to detect people in the scene.
+They also leverage tracking algorithms such as SORT \cite{Bewley2016} or DeepSORT \cite{wojke2017simple} to keep track of the identified pedestrians across multiple frames.
+The obvious limitation of these systems is that they cannot provide feedback to people which is necessary to limit the spread of a virus, for example.

-The use of robots for surveillance has been suggested before.
-Dr. spot is a teleoperated quadruped robot that monitors social distancing and face masking in public space and alerts offenders ~\cite{shen2020robots}. \citet{fan2020autonomous} introduced a fully autonomous yet expensive surveillance quadruped, meaning large-scale production for encouraging desired social behavior will be costly.
-Therefore, \citet{sathyamoorthy2020covidrobot} proposed a low-cost robotic system -- similar to Covy -- able to detect and navigate towards the breaches using an RGB-D camera and 2D lidar.
-Their system also leverages static CCTV to increase the detection range.
-However, a major drawback is the limited detection range of only up to 4\,m for the mounted depth camera and 3\,m for the fixed CCTV.
-We, in this work, propose a compound low-cost vision system with a breach detection range of up to 16$+$\,m.
+Active systems, on the other hand, provide feedback to users when they violate the recommended guidelines.
+They can be further sub-divided into end-user dependent and end-user independent systems.
+Smartphones and wearables are examples of end-user dependent active systems.
+They have been proposed to be used for maintaining safe distances from other people during COVID-19~\cite{channa2021rise,Sun2020,shen2020robots}.
+However, privacy concerns discourage people from installing the needed applications which renders this option ineffective.
+In contrast to smartphones and wearables, robots are end-user independent systems.
+They can be deployed on demand to targeted locations to encourage people to follow certain recommendations.
+Different types of robots have been proposed to support us during the fight against the COVID-19 virus.
+Dr. spot is a teleoperated quadruped robot that monitors social distancing and face masking in public space and alerts offenders ~\cite{shen2020robots}. \citet{fan2020autonomous} introduced a fully autonomous expensive surveillance quadruped for desired social behaviors encouragement.
+The high prices of these robots make their large-scale deployment prohibitively expensive.
+Therefore, \citet{sathyamoorthy2020covidrobot} proposed a low-cost robotic system -- similar to Covy -- able to detect and navigate towards the breaches using an RGB-D camera and 2D LiDAR.
+Their system also leverages static CCTV camera to increase the detection range.
+However, its major drawback is the limited detection range of only up to 4\,m for the mounted depth camera and 3\,m for the fixed CCTV camera.
+We, in this work, propose a compound low-cost vision system with a breach detection range of up to 16\,m.